-My art practice is mainly based on comparative research in the cultural and political fields.
-My works align with a certain representative aesthetic and graphical exploration in particular focusing on the visual translation of languages by means of rejecting semantic frames.
-I have multiple research interests (touch upon directly and indirectly migration, cultural adaptation, and national identities).
+My art practice, primarily rooted in comparative research within cultural and political domains, aligns with a specific representative aesthetic and graphical exploration, particularly focusing on visual translation of languages by rejecting semantic frames.
+I have multiple research interests that directly and indirectly touch upon migration, cultural adaptation, and national identities.

-Contemporary art is, to me, the question of consecrating anything to do with art and art per se, which is not complete without the viewer and its narration.
-Very personal response to the concerns of the present social, political world from the necessity of expressing oneself is the ultimate personal approach to my works.
-I am exploring different tools to translate that need for production into a form.
+Contemporary art, to me, questions the consecration of anything related to art and art per se.
+A very personal response to the concerns of the present social and political world, expressing oneself, is the ultimate personal approach to my works.
+I explore different tools to translate that need for production into a form.
 Re-creating semiotic systems is my predominant conceptual reference origin to represent what I am living through.
-Personal founds and memories as art materials and my process transmit a sense of reality that manifests itself.
-My long architectural education permitted me to be experimental with structural tools and always think in the context of space and culture.
-My thesis subject especially helped me establish a comparative understanding of how epistemological differences of time and context are actually important to shaping cultures.
+Personal funds and memories serve as art materials, and my process transmits a sense of reality that manifests itself.
+My extensive architectural education allows me to be experimental with structural tools and always think in the context of space and culture.
+My thesis subject, in particular, helped me establish a comparative understanding of how epistemological differences of time and context are important in shaping cultures.

-My works focus on the notion of language, text materials, alphabets, syntax, semantic frames, fragmentation, reality, and borders through the lens of research, digital painting, and mixed media techniques.
-I like to mesh up my determined understanding of reality by use of very personal stories, referring to stitching, calighraphy, other traditional Islamic art forms along with culural objetcs of my homeland (so-called Anatolia, somewhere in the middle east).
-Thanks to my upbringing even more my religious grandma, the abstractness of Islamic and also Anatolian art traditions, which are far beyond decorative craftsmanship, has an impact on my aesthetic sense.
-Especially customs such as rug weaving that uses symbology and the use of colors have a certain contemporariness with its purity.
+My works focus on the notion of language, textual materials, alphabets, syntax, semantic frames, fragmentation, reality, and borders through the lens of research, digital painting, and mixed media techniques.
+I like to mesh my determined understanding of reality by using very personal stories, referencing stitching, calligraphy, and other traditional Islamic art forms, along with cultural objects from my homeland (referred to as Anatolia, located in the Middle East).
+Thanks to my upbringing, especially with my religious grandma, the abstractness of Islamic and Anatolian art traditions, which go far beyond decorative craftsmanship, has influenced my aesthetic sense.
+At a young age, I discovered the timeless artistry of the customs of Anatolia, where symbologies converge to create a contemporary essence of purity.

-The possibility of finding the meaning behind absurdity, the transmission between meaning and nonsense creates dynamism and adds the time element into art subjetcs.
-With multiple transitions of meanings and absurdity I can release my insecurities while feeding my pseudo-intellectualism -bringing important topics into the discourse such as identity, woman, time, culture, and ‘others’ – by means of patching mostly nonsense papers, texts, and alphabets.
+The possibility of finding meaning behind absurdity and the transmission between meaning and nonsense create dynamism and add the element of time to art subjects.
+Through multiple transitions of meanings and absurdity, I can address my insecurities while feeding my pseudo-intellectualism, bringing important topics into the discourse such as identity, women, time, culture, and ‘others,’ by means of patching mostly nonsensical papers, texts, and alphabets.

 Whom I like: Irma Blank, Maria Lai, George Maciunas, Erol Akyavaş, Jacques Village, Luis Barragan, Squeak Carnwath, Yasmine Nasser Diaz, Lara Assouad, and many other contemporary artists who embrace a critical approach duly creating a new aesthetic.